muccc/gr-iridium/README.md

 **Note:** Last digit needs to always be `0`

-#### `--multi-frame`: Multi Frame
-If enabled, `iridium-extractor` tries to split long detected "bursts" into multiple frames.
-This uses additional CPU time, but will decode frames otherwise missed.

 #### `--file-info`: File Info
 Manually set the file info field (second field) in the output data.
 If this option is not used, the default will be:
 * basename of the sample source file if available